Glossary

 Emissions Metrics for Investments: NFU Mutual discloses a range of metrics for its emissions because they have different advantages and limitations.

-2. Total Carbon Footprint: This is a metric that NFU Mutual uses as an intensity metric for its investment funds, carbon footprint per million pounds invested.
-This metric is useful as it allows for comparisons regardless of fund size however the value can be sensitive to changes in the market value of the fund.
+- Total Carbon Footprint: This is a metric that NFU Mutual uses as an intensity metric for its investment funds, carbon footprint per million pounds invested.
+This metric is useful as it allows for comparisons regardless of fund size, however the value can be sensitive to changes in the market value of the fund.
 It is expressed as tonnes CO₂e/£M invested.

 Equities: Equities are stocks and shares issued by a company.

-ESG: Environmental (e.g. climate change, nature, waste), Social (e.g. labour standards) and Governance (e.g. board accountability, control and direction) are the three factors commonly used to measure the sustainability and social impact of a firm.
+Environment, Social and Governance (ESG): Environmental (e.g. climate change, nature and biodiversity, waste), Social (e.g. community support, diversity and inclusion) and Governance (e.g. board accountability, responsible investment, responsible supply chain, tax strategy) are the three factors commonly used to measure the sustainability and social impact of a firm.
 This term is commonly used to denote the material non-financial factors that are an important contributor to company performance.
+At NFU Mutual we often use the term Responsible Business as an alternative to ESG.

-Farming Unions UK: Farming unions are member organisations/industry associations for farmers that champion UK farming and provide professional representation and services to its Farmer and Grower members.
-The farming unions in the UK include the National Farmers’ Union in England and Wales, NFU Scotland, Ulster Farmers Union and NFU Cymru.
+Farming Unions UK: Farming unions are representation organisations for Farmers and Growers that champion agriculture and horticulture.
+They also provide representation and professional services to their members.
+The farming unions in the UK include the National Farmers’ Union in England, NFU Cymru, NFU Scotland and the Ulster Farmers Union

-Financed Emissions: Financed emissions are the greenhouse gas (GHG) emissions linked to the investment and lending activities of financial institutions like investment managers, banks and insurers.
+Financed Emissions: Financed emissions are the greenhouse gas (GHG) emissions linked to the investment, lending and underwriting activities of financial institutions like investment managers, banks and insurers.

 Gilts: A gilt or gilt-edged security is a UK government bond.